-Personal injury settlements are typically calculated based on the damages that the injured party has suffered as a result of the accident or incident.
+Personal injury settlements are typically calculated based on the damages the injured party has suffered due to the accident or incident.
 These damages can be divided into two main categories: economic and non-economic.

-Economic damages are the financial losses that a person has incurred as a result of their injury.
+Economic damages are the financial losses a person has incurred due to their injury.
 These can include medical bills, lost wages, and other out-of-pocket expenses related to the injury.

-Non-economic damages are the intangible losses that a person has suffered as a result of their injury.
+Non-economic damages are the intangible losses a person has suffered due to their injury.
 These can include pain and suffering, emotional distress, loss of consortium, and other similar losses.
 Pain and suffering damages are much more difficult.
 It is a subjective measurement of how to compensate someone for the physical and emotional harm that has been done.- how do you put a price on pain?
 But that is what we all have to do.

 How Much Do Personal Injury Lawyers Charge?

 Baltimore personal injury lawyers work on a contingency fee basis.
-This means that you do not pay the lawyers anything if you do not get money for your injuries.
+This means you only pay the lawyers if you get money for your injuries.
 Instead, the attorneys get a percentage of any money they recover for you in your accident case.

 Typically, in a contingency fee arrangement, the lawyer will cover the costs associated with the case, such as filing fees, deposition costs, and expert witness fees.
 If the case is successful, these costs are usually deducted from the settlement or verdict amount before the lawyer takes their percentage fee.

 Contingency fees are commonly used in personal injury cases in Baltimore – even in cases where the client has the financial resources to pay the lawyer’s fees upfront.
-Clients prefer this system because is risk-free and they can pursue legal action without the stress of upfront costs.
-And… it incentivizes the lawyer to work hard to achieve a favorable outcome for their client.
+Clients prefer this system because it is risk-free, and they can pursue legal action without the stress of upfront costs.
+It also incentivizes the lawyer to work hard to achieve a favorable outcome for their client.

 How much is the contingency fee?
-In Baltimore, a frequent contingency fee is 33% if a case ends in settlement.
+A frequent contingency fee in Baltimore is 33% if a case ends in settlement.
 The fee rises to 40% if a lawsuit is filed.
 (This is the Miller & Zois fee structure.)

 Picking a Lawyer: Why It Matters So Much Even for Settlement

 We have already made this point.
 But it is worth repeating.
 Claims adjusters and even their computers consider whether your attorney has a history of winning at trial.
-They also look to see if the plaintiff’s counsel settles all of their personal injury cases (or has no history at all).
-This is an important reason the quality of your attorney matters even if you intend to settle your case without filing a lawsuit.
+They also look to see if the plaintiff’s counsel settles all their personal injury cases (or has no history).
+This is an important reason the quality of your attorney matters, even if you intend to settle your case without filing a lawsuit.